 If the course is full, can I join a waiting list?

 Yes.
 When the course is full we accept applications for the waiting list.
 Students who are accepted to the waiting list and have not yet been accepted to the HTTC may withdraw from the waiting list at any point.
-Please note that the waiting list for the 2021 HTTC is now full and we are no longer accepting applications.

 Are booklets and materials included in the price of the HTTC?